-Practising expert biomedical scientists are an integral part of the teaching team and ensure that the programme content reflects current practice, whilst academic staff at the university provide the opportunity for involvement in internationally recognised research.
+Practising expert biomedical scientists are an integral part of the teaching team and ensure that the programme content reflects current practice.
+Academic staff at the University provide the opportunity for involvement in internationally recognised research.

 Core modules will familiarise you with the theoretical and practical aspects of molecular medicine used in research and hospital laboratories, the molecular basis of immunological mechanisms, cellular mechanisms of disease, physiological manifestations and implications to public health.
 You will learn about the principles and practice of laboratory management in biomedical science, and you will acquire the skills required for researching and communicating in biomedical science.
 You will also study modules in your elected specialist route (Haematology or Medical Microbiology).
 In addition to subject-specific knowledge, the course aims to develop your communication and other skills.

 In addition to the standard 12-month programme, we also offer the course as a two-year postgraduate programme with an optional integrated work placement component.
 This option is available for both international and full-time home/EU students of this course.

 The module allows students to develop and extend skills required to research and communicate in biosciences, and the principles and practice of laboratory techniques, research planning, management, data handling and presentation.
 The material is contextualised by lectures, practicals, workshops and directed reading around the planning and execution of experiments and interpretation of the data in a clinical setting or in clinically based studies.